kizniche/Mycodo/docs/Supported-Inputs.md

 - Libraries: paho-mqtt
 - Dependencies: [paho-mqtt](https://pypi.org/project/paho-mqtt)

 A topic is subscribed to for each channel Subscription Topic and the returned payload value will be stored for that channel.
 Be sure you select and save the Measurement Unit for each of the channels.
 Once the unit has been saved, you can convert to other units in the Convert Measurement section.
+Warning: If using multiple MQTT Inputs or Functions, ensure the Client IDs are unique.

 #### Options